akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 He crumpled the letter.

-"No. Godfrey stays here."
+"No. If Godfrey is to be a lion, let him grow his claws in my sight.
+Or would you have me send him back to Salisbury Cathedral?
+Here is where he belongs."

 The Queen's voice rose sharply, in a rare display of annoyance with the King.
-"Here under your shadow?
-Our son William has Anjou.
+"Our son William has Anjou.
 Your daughter Matilda FitzRoy has Brittany.
 Your nephews have lands over the sea.
-Yet what name has Godfrey?"
+Yet what lands has Godfrey, and what name?"

 Her voice dropped to a loud whisper.